-Within the oak forest priority areas in WWMA, we aim to:
+Within the oak-dominated forest priority areas in WWMA outlined in this plan, we aim to:

-- Retain the 2,435 acres of oak dominated forest within the identified priority areas - Strive for a mixed age class distribution using management tools including timber harvest - Improve oak regeneration on harvested acres within the priority area using management tools such as invasive species control and underplanting - Reduce woody invasives, such as buckthorn and honeysuckle by 20%, treating a minimum of 500 acres - Conduct prescribed burns over a minimum of 2,000 oak-dominated forest acres to stimulate regeneration and reduce undergrowth - Restore 30 acres of oak forest through cooperative farming agreement retirements
+- Retain the 2,435 acres of oak-dominated forest within the identified priority areas - Strive for mixed age class distribution using management tools, including timber harvest, that are informed by improved inventory - Improve oak regeneration on harvested acres within the priority area using management tools such as invasive species control and underplanting - Reduce woody invasives such as buckthorn and honeysuckle by 20%, treating a minimum of 500 acres - Conduct prescribed burns over a minimum of 2,000 oak-dominated forest acres to stimulate regeneration and reduce undergrowth - Restore 30 acres of oak forest by retiring cooperative farming agreements and establishing oaks through seeding or planting landscape-level species- and age-class goals, to identify areas of the forest that should be visited by field staff to inform decisions about site-level management.
+The sites are identified based on cover type (a broad description of forest type) and age.
+Site-level decisions need to align with wildlife species and landscape goals.
+Management actions selected may include timber harvest, but other forest management actions such as no treatment, prescribed burning, understory planting, thinning, or scarification may also be used.
+In selecting among potential management actions, considerations will include effectiveness in achieving relevant goals, available resources, and specific local conditions and spatial considerations.

-In non-priority areas, we will use DNR's annual stand exam process to identify forest stands that, through treatment, can help meet objectives like species habitat maintenance or enhancement, forest age class distribution, climate adaptation, or invasive species management.